- Home

 CTC Process

-The CTC process guides the coalition through the process of matching risk factors evident in community data with proven methods for addressing those risks.
-CTC has identified these key protective and risk factors for youth substance misuse in Broomfield.
+The CTC process guides the coalition in identifying risk and protective that impact youth substance use in Broomfield.
+Risk factors make it more likely that an individual will engage in substance use.
+CTC has identified key protective and risk factors for youth substance misuse in Broomfield.
 By increasing protective factors and decreasing risk factors, we will see an impact on youth substance use and other health outcomes.

 Youth who are connected and involved in extracurricular and school-based activities are more likely to have better mental health and are less likely to use substances*.
 More than 65% of youth in Broomfield participate in community or school opportunities!